 This report is an instrument of service of Klohn Crippen Berger Ltd. The report has been prepared for the exclusive use of Teck Metals Ltd. (Client) for the specific application to the Pinchi Lake Mine project.
 The report's contents may not be relied upon by any other party without the express written permission of Klohn Crippen Berger.
 In this report, Klohn Crippen Berger has endeavoured to comply with generally-accepted professional practice common to the local area.
 Klohn Crippen Berger makes no warranty, express or implied.

-KLOHN CRIPPEN BERGER LTD FSS Daniel Klassen, P.Eng Project Manager Robert W. Chambers, P.Eng Engineer of Record Senior Geotechnical Engineer, Principal
+KLOHN CRIPPEN BERGER LTD

+Daniel Klassen, P.Eng.
+Project Manager

+W. CHAMBERS Robert W. Chambers, P.Eng Senior Geotechnical Enginee